TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 `.rubocop.yml` is the configuration file for RuboCop and it lives in the root directory of your project.
 There you'll change the defaults of RuboCop to your (or most likely, your team's) liking.
 To create such config file, you can just use `bundle exec rubocop --init` - it won't have anything in it besides a comment describing what it is for but if we were to add the Performance extension, we'd need to throw `require: rubocop-performance` in there so RuboCop knows to run it.

 RuboCop is still under development, so changes and additions happen.
-New Cops join the precint and they're not enabled by default - if you'd like them to be enabled by default instead of going through all of them and deciding on your own, you can use:
+New Cops join the precinct and they're not enabled by default - if you'd like them to be enabled by default instead of going through all of them and deciding on your own, you can use:

 ```bash
 AllCops: